 If you're a Strava user, you'll find four Greasy-Gooney segments on Strava!
 There's one for the entire course, one for the first (uphill) 5K, one for the last (downhill) 5K, and one for the steepest climb in the 3rd mile.

 And if you want to run the 10K in the opposite direction, there are also segments for the Reverse Greasy-Gooney and the reverse climb and reverse descent!

 As we just mentioned above, if you want to run the 10K course from the finish line back to the starting line instead of doing it in the regular direction, feel free.
 No reason you can't!

 Note to GPS users:

-If you wear a GPS watch or smartphone during the race, it may tell you that the course is long.
+If you wear a GPS watch or smartphone during the race, it may tell you that our measured course is long (or short).
 If it does, your GPS device is incorrect.
-Particularly when worn on the wrist, when used at faster paces, and when used under tree cover, GPS devices have a tendency to record inaccurate data points, and they invariably end up measuring long.
-Companies like Garmin do not sufficiently explain the limitations of GPS devices to consumers, and many GPS users place too much faith in the numbers their watches and smartphones give them, as if the watches work by magic.
+Particularly when worn on the wrist, when used at faster paces, and when used under tree cover, GPS devices have a tendency to record inaccurate data points, and more often than not they end up measuring long.
+Companies like Garmin do not sufficiently explain the limitations of GPS devices to consumers, and many GPS users place too much faith in the numbers their watches and smartphones give them, as if the devices work by magic.
 As a result, race directors have been hearing a lot of unjustified complaints about allegedly long courses over the past few years.

 Any measurement by a GPS watch or smartphone should be considered nothing more than a ballpark estimate with a large margin of error, unless you can verify the recorded data points through some other means.
-Please be assured that despite whatever your GPS device winds up saying on race day, our 10K course has been measured to USA Track & Field's standards and is as close to 6 miles 1128 feet 4.787 inches as we can get it!
+Please be assured that despite whatever your GPS device winds up saying on our 10K course, the route has been measured to USA Track & Field's standards and is as close to 6 miles 1128 feet 4.787 inches as we can get it!
 And our mile marks have been carefully measured as well.